fellowship/pyrite2/docs/sources/documentation.md

     - __Return__:
       - __freq_1d__: ndarray, containing the inverse relative frequency for each single feautre.
       - __freq_2d__: dxd ndarray, where ith column and jth row corresponds to the anomaly score due to features i and j.
+      -
+### Preprocessing

+Discretization of numeric features can be done manually or as a pre-processing step within Sibyl.

+- __Methods__:
+  -